mhahnFr/mhahnFr/story_old.md

 After having done all these projects, I made in 2018 an application to make backups of my projects, the <a href="https://www.github.com/mhahnFr/Project_Backupper">Project Backupper</a>.
 Initially, it should simply copy registered files to a specific location.
 As I was working in a virtual machine, I had the problem that the guest was able to see the host's file system, but the host could not see the guest's file system.
-To be still able to copy the files, I added the possibility to use two instances of the application, one inside of the VM, one on the host machine.
+To be still able to copy the files, I added the possibility to use two instances of the application, one inside the VM, one on the host machine.
 The two instances are communicating via the local network.
 </p>